SudoSmitty/dynatrace-ai-mcp-workshop/README.md

 ## 🔐 Security Notes

-- OpenAI API key is stored in GitHub Secrets (not exposed to attendees)
+- Azure OpenAI credentials are stored in GitHub Secrets (not exposed to attendees)
 - Dynatrace tokens should be rotated after workshops
 - Consider using a dedicated playground tenant